We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-No one likes a faulty smartphone: When you keep more or less your whole life on a device, you need that gadget to keep functioning properly.
+No one likes a faulty smartphone.
+When you keep your whole life (more or less) on a device, you need that gadget to always function properly.
 Unfortunately, bugs, crashes, and other issues are inevitable, especially as your phone gets older.

 A couple faulty apps

-If the off-and-on-again fail-safe fails, it’s time to indulge in some detective work.
+If the off-and-on-again failsafe fails, it’s time to indulge in some detective work.
 Unexplained crashes can be caused by an overheating phone, so monitor its temperature while you’re using and charging it.
 If it’s often hot to the touch, the issue might lie with a faulty charger or a battery that’s on its last legs.

-As a last resort, consider resetting your whole phone back to its factory settings.
-If the problem still persists after that, you’re probably looking at a hardware fault.
-To deal with that, scroll down to the Troubleshooting section below.
+As a last resort, you may want to consider resetting your whole phone back to its factory settings, which means wiping off all the data and setting it up again as if it were brand new.
+If the problem persists after that, you’re probably looking at a hardware fault.
+To deal with that, scroll down to the “Troubleshooting and other issues” section below.

 Poor battery life

-However, before you start researching new phones, try a few tricks to maximize your battery life.
-First, figure out if you can lay the battery drain blame on one or two apps.
-In Android or iOS, you can check this via the Battery entry in Settings.
+But before you start researching new phones, try a few tricks to maximize your battery life.
+First, figure out if you can blame the battery drain on one or two apps.
+In Android, you can check out how much battery each app uses in the Apps & notifications menu, or you can check general battery usage via the Battery entry in Settings.
+The same path works on iOS.
 If you do identify a few energy hogs, remove them from your phone to see if the problem clears up.

 For persistent issues, make sure you’re running the most recent version of your mobile operating system.
 This will have the latest bug fixes and be ready to work with the latest settings from your carrier or router.
-If you’ve been putting off an operating-system update, then deal with it now.
+If you’ve been putting off an operating-system update, deal with it now.

 If both the reset and the update fail, you’ve exhausted your home-repair options.
-Connectivity is one of those features that should “just work,” so if it doesn’t, then you may be looking at a faulty phone, a damaged SIM card, or a problem with the network itself.
-If the issue started suddenly, and not because you altered any settings on your phone, it’s more likely that it's not your phone to blame.
+Connectivity is one of those features that should “just work,” so if it doesn’t, you may be looking at a faulty phone, a damaged SIM card, or a problem with the network itself.
+If the issue started suddenly, and not because you altered any settings on your phone, it’s likely that your phone isn’t to blame.
 In this case, you’ll definitely want to call the experts at your phone’s manufacturer or your service provider.

-Troubleshooting other issues
+Troubleshooting other phone issues

 If you’re having problems that aren’t specifically mentioned here, you might be able to dig up some solutions online.
 Just be sure to choose specific keywords that include your type of phone and the exact problem that’s plaguing it.
 Otherwise, you’ll encounter thousands of results of varying relevance.

-Remember ,you’ll need to know your Google or Apple account details to set up the phone from scratch again.
+Remember‚ you’ll need to know your Google or Apple account details to set up the phone from scratch again.
 And if you’ve enabled two-step verification on your accounts, you’ll need a backup method for verifying your identity—something that doesn’t involve your recently-wiped phone.
 It might sound like a fiddly process, but it won’t take too much time.
 Ultimately, the factory reset is the most comprehensive option for fixing a range of persistent device bugs and issues.